openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 The MCO will take over management of the boot image references and the stub ignition.
 The installer is still responsible for creating the `MachineSet` at cluster bring-up of course, but once cluster installation is complete the MCO will ensure that boot images are in sync with the latest payload.
 From the user standpoint, this should cause less compatibility issues as nodes will no longer need to pivot to a different version of rhcos during node scaleup.

+This should not interfere with existing workflows such as Hive and ArgoCD.
+As this is an opt-in mechanism, the cluster admin will be protected against such scenarios of accidental "reconciliation".

 ### Non-Goals

-- The new subcontroller does not provide a solution for UPI as it does not use `MachineSets`.
-We plan to support a UPI solution via documentation that is based on this workflow.
-- This is meant to be a user opt-in feature, and if the user wishes to keep their boot images static it will let them do so.
+- The new subcontroller is only intended to support clusters that use MachineSet backed node scaling.
+This is meant to be a user opt-in feature, and if the user wishes to keep their boot images static it will let them do so.
 - This does not intend to solve [booting into custom pools](https://issues.redhat.com/browse/MCO-773).
 - This does not target Hypershift, as [it does not use machinesets](https://github.com/openshift/hypershift/blob/32309b12ae6c5d4952357f4ad17519cf2424805a/hypershift-operator/controllers/nodepool/nodepool_controller.go#L2168).